Pan-German League: Foundation and early struggles (1890–1894)

-The position of Pan-German league gradually evolved into biological racism, with belief that Germans are "superior race", and Germans need protection from mixing with other races, particularly Jews.
+The position of Pan-German League gradually evolved into biological racism, with belief that Germans are "superior race", and Germans need protection from mixing with other races, particularly Jews.
 By 1912 in the publication "If I were the Kaiser," Claß called on Germans to conquer eastern territories inhabited by "inferior" Slavs, depopulate their territories and settle German colonists there.
 There were also calls for expulsion of Poles living in Prussia.

 The Alldeutscher Verband had an enormous influence on the German government during World War I, when they opposed democratization and were in favour of unlimited submarine war.
 Opponents of the Verband were called cowards.
 Influential figures in the Alldeutscher Verband founded the Vaterlandspartei in 1917 following the request of the majority of the German parliament to begin peace negotiations with the allies.

 After World War I, the Alldeutscher Verband supported General Erich Ludendorff in his accusation against democrats and socialists that they had betrayed Germany and made the Germans lose the war.
 According to Ludendorff and the Verband, the army should not have been held responsible for the German defeat.
 Ludendorff, however, had declared that the war was lost in October 1918, before the German November Revolution.
-That fanciful allegation was known the "Stab-in-the-back myth" (Dolchstosslegende).
+That fanciful allegation was known as the "Stab-in-the-back myth" (Dolchstosslegende).

 Membership in the league was overwhelmingly composed of middle- and upper-class males.
 Most members' occupations reflected the League's emphasis on education, property ownership and service to the state.

 The League was clearly close ideologically to the Nazis and anticipated many of their basic ideas, such as the demand that the individual Germans should unconditionally submit to the national whole, represented by the state and the authorities, or the idea of expansion to the east in order to gain "Living Space" (Lebensraum).
 Still, the League's concrete relations with the Nazis were not always smooth.
-Especially, in 1932, there was moment when the Pan-German League accused the Nazis of betraying the national idea and called on their supporters to support the rival German National People's Party (DNVP).
-The Nazis, who came to power on the next year, did not forget that incident.
+In 1932, there was moment when the Pan-German League accused the Nazis of betraying the national idea and called on their supporters to support the rival German National People's Party (DNVP).
+The Nazis, who came to power the next year, did not forget that incident.